 Frequency caps determine how many times a user will be exposed to your advert.
 Usually you can set your frequency cap per day, lifetime or even x times per minute/hour.
 There is no 'one-size fits all' when it comes to optimal frequency cap, as there are many variables and campaign overall goals that need to be taken into consideration.
 In programmatic advertising frequency settings influence the whole media plan, thereby frequency should be higher especially for ad exchanges, for example, if you set your frequency to 3, it can all be spent in one publisher therefore nothing else is left for other publishers if the same user is visiting other sites.

 For retargeting campaigns

-Another important aspect would be to deactivate the campaign in time - when users have made the desired actions, that way the budget will be spent efficiently.
-Retargeting ad campaigns should definitely be one of the main priorities for brands, as according to a study conducted by comScore, retargeted ads led to a 1046% increase in branded search, meaning that retargeting ads increase overall brand awareness.
+Another important aspect would be to deactivate the campaign in time - when users have made the desired actions.
+That way the budget will be spent efficiently.
+Retargeting ad campaigns should be one of the main priorities for brands.
+According to a study conducted by ComScore, retargeted ads led to a 1046% increase in branded search.
+This means that retargeting ads increase overall brand awareness.

 For brand awareness campaigns